Top three drones for 2019

 The best drones cope well with a windy day, off-setting the speed of the wind and hovering on the spot with minimal drift.
 But our tests have found models that are buffeted off course by every gust, and keeping them on track is too difficult.

 An unstable drone often leads to unstable video and blurry images.
 This means a poorly designed drone is neither a fun toy nor a useful tool to a photographer or filmmaker.

-We’ve picked three disappointing drones that aren’t worth your money.
+We’ve picked two disappointing drones that aren’t worth your money.

 Two drones to avoid